Multi-age classroom: History and prevalence

 The reasoning behind multi-age classrooms is distinct from that of split classes.
-While split classes are created when there are not enough students to form two separate single-age classes, multi-age classes are intentionally formed to create a mixed-age, diverse learning environment.
-This is an important distinction, as the reason for creating a split class or multi-age class will dictate what kinds of teaching strategies and pedagogy are applied in the classroom, which will in turn impact student outcomes.
+Split classes form when there are not enough students to create two separate single-age classes, while multi-age classes are intentionally formed to create a mixed-age, diverse learning environment.
+This distinction matters because the reason for creating a split class or multi-age class dictates which teaching strategies and pedagogy are used in the classroom, which in turn affects student outcomes.

-For a given number of students, composite classes allow greater administrative flexibility in allocating students to classes.
+For a given number of students, composite classes give administrators greater flexibility in allocating students to classes.
 This allows gender balancing, matching of student needs to teaching expertise, and balancing class sizes.
-By allocating children to classes according to specific learning needs, it is possible to arrange classes with narrower ranges of abilities.
+By allocating children to classes according to specific learning needs, schools can arrange classes with narrower ranges of abilities.

-Schools composed exclusively of composite classes are increasingly common in Australian primary school education; they are not uncommon in New Zealand.
+Schools composed exclusively of composite classes are increasingly common in Australian primary education; they are also common in New Zealand.

 Composite classes often meet resistance, with parents often believing that their child is disadvantaged by being in one.
 This perception is often regardless of whether their child would be in the younger or older cohort.

 Advocates of multi-age classrooms point to the lack of age stratification in workplaces, families, or other social environments as a reason to create a similar environment in the classroom.

+Montessori education

+In Montessori education, mixed-age grouping is a defining structural feature rather than an administrative arrangement.
+Classrooms are organised in three-year age spans, which the American Montessori Society states are based on Montessori's "planes of development"—four broad periods of growth covering roughly ages 0–6, 6–12, 12–18, and 18–24.
+Children typically remain with the same teacher and peer group for the full three-year cycle, moving from being among the youngest in the class to among the oldest.

+Research literature identifies multi-age grouping as a characteristic component of the Montessori method, alongside its distinctive learning materials, child-selected work, and the absence of grades and tests.
+Because these elements occur together, researchers have noted the difficulty of isolating the effects of mixed-age grouping specifically from those of the method as a whole.